Skip to content

 Why This Matters

-Phalanx Engineering is not a rigid framework.
-It is an ethos, a set of lessons that I have seen work in practice, and a reminder that the strength of a team comes not from individuals, but from how well we protect and advance with each other.
+Phalanx Engineering isn’t a rigid framework.
+It’s an ethos, a set of lessons that I’ve seen work in practice, and a reminder that the strength of a team comes not from individuals, but from how well we protect and advance with each other.

 What would your engineering culture look like if you ran it like a phalanx?